ERP / ExRP an OCD treatment

 It is this type of ritual referred to in the phrase “Exposure and Ritual Prevention.”
 An example of a ritual can be seen in the case of Robert:

-In the beginning, Robert could stop the rituals when he had to leave his home.
+In the beginning, Robert could stop the compulsions when he had to leave his home.
 Over time, he was unable to do even that.
 His ritual began with trying on every pair of shoes in his closet to see which one felt the best.
 This was not so time-consuming.
 Eventually, the ritual became more complex.
 Robert described needing to try on every shirt, pair of pants, and jacket he owned before he left his New York apartment.
 This left Robert feeling exasperated.
 He knew that it was unnecessary to try on these clothes.
 He felt especially frustrated at his need to try on jackets even in the summertime when he wouldn’t wear one anyway.

 Worsening of Rituals Over Time